Effective date: April 29, 2019

 - The processing is in our legitimate interests and your rights do not override it

 Retention of Data

 XR Safety Initiative will also retain Usage Data for internal analysis purposes.
-Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer periods.
+Usage Data is generally retained for a shorter period, except when this data is used to strengthen the security or improve the functionality of our Service, or we are legally obligated to retain this data for longer periods.

 Transfer of Data

 Your information, including Personal Data, may be transferred to — and maintained on — computers outside your state, province, country, or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.